Roibeard-Ruadhan/alcohol-free-ecommerse/TESTING.md

 * All CRUD functionality was tested and worked as expected. &check;

 #### Responsiveness
 * Responsiveness work was continually worked on, some areas including the incremental & decremental buttons may need more work with alignment to be more responsive particularly on the smallest phone sizes.
-The subjects comments can be cut off below 350 but this can be resolved in time.
+The subjects comments can be cut off below 350 but this can/will be resolved in time.
 #### Browsers and devices
 * I have constantly done test on different browsers & sent to friends & family to do the same.
 I made some changes in particular in the css to resolve issues on many browser using linear-gradient(footer & subject) & opacity.
 I found some issues on my phone but when I do the phone test on my laptop it is working ok.